MariaPadilha32/SpeakPortuEasy/README.md

 * Description: ASGI (Asynchronous Server Gateway Interface) reference implementation.
 It provides utilities and a reference implementation of the ASGI specification, which is the successor to WSGI for Python web applications.
 It is used for handling asynchronous web applications.
 * Usage: This is often used in Django projects to enable asynchronous capabilities.

+boto3==1.34.156
+* Description: The AWS SDK for Python.
+It enables Python developers to create, configure, and manage AWS services, including S3.
+* Usage: Used for managing AWS services like S3 for storing static and media files in Django projects.

+botocore==1.34.156
+* Description: A low-level interface to AWS services.
+It is a foundational library for boto3, providing essential service calls.
+* Usage: Works as a dependency for boto3, enabling communication with AWS services.

 dj-database-url==0.5.0
 * Description: Allows the configuration of the Django database via a single environment variable.
 * Usage: It is useful for setting up database configurations in deployment environments, particularly when working with Heroku.